 LMMS is rising quickly to the top when it comes to free software.
 It’s compatible with Windows and it gives you some serious power for composing music.

-The main focus with this DAW is allow artists to to compose music quickly and easily.
+The main focus of this DAW is to allow artists to compose music quickly and easily.
 LMMS is limited in the sense that you can record audio yet with it.

 Loaded with over 100+ effects, LMMS is ready to instantly give you the capability of producing some great productions.